clux/gu/README.md

 - regular expression handlers in a style similar to [hubot](https://github.com/github/hubot) (but without all those annoying environment variables and coffee-script..)
 - hot code reloading of specified files (without the bot having to leave the server)
-- streaming input and output allows for easy control, extensibility and transport-less testing
+- streaming input and output allows for easy control, extensibility and transport-less testing of handlers

 ## Usage
 Find a library that does the transport you want, say [irc-stream](https://npmjs.org/package/irc-stream):